 All internal event data originating from your organization's IP address can be blocked from ingestion.
-Your project's Settings page has a data filter that will allow you to setup filters that block events with a specified IP address.
+Your project's Govern page has a data filter that will allow you to set up filters that block events with a specified IP address.

 Once you have this filter setup, all events sent from your list of blacklisted IP addresses will be dropped upon ingestion.

 Important: This filter will NOT work if you've modified Amplitude's SDK configurations to prevent the collection of IP addresses.
 This filter will only drop events that have a collected IP address string matching IPs you've blocked.